karlmorisset/dojo-cashmachine/README.md

 ## Goals

-The goal of this dojo is to simulate a cash machine.
+The goal of this dojo is to simulate a cash machine (ATM).

-We're assuming that we are dealing with euros so the possible bills the machine can contains and delivers are :
+We're assuming that we are dealing with euros so the possible bills the machine can contain and deliver are :

 - 500
 - 200